Audi A6 Allroad (2019-2022) Review

 • 55 TSI engine is thirsty and very rare

-Audi A6 Allroad Review 2023: exterior front three quarter photo of the Audi A6 Allroad on the road
+Audi A6 Allroad (2019-2022) Review: exterior front three quarter photo of the Audi A6 Allroad on the road

-It starts with the impressive Audi A6 Avant, adds an adjustable ride height, standard air suspension (meaning superb ride quality) and some plastic cladding around the wheel arches.
-Et voila, an estate with off-road pretensions.
-Sort of.
+Things began with the impressive Audi A6 Avant, which added an adjustable ride height, standard air suspension (meaning superb ride quality), and plastic cladding around the wheel arches.
+Et voila, an estate with off-road pretensions—sort of.

-Of course, you aren’t going to be taking this thing off-road anytime soon.
-Unless it’s a grass verge next to the village fete.
-It does have things like hill descent and you can increase the ride height at low speeds, but don’t get any ideas the Audi A6 Allroad has proper off-road capability.
+Of course, you weren't taking this thing off-road anytime soon.
+Unless it was a grass verge next to the village fete.
+It did have hill descent, and you could increase the ride height at low speeds, but the Audi A6 Allroad had proper off-road capability.

-That’s not to say the Audi A6 Allroad isn’t very capable.
-It’s an ideal car for towing for instance and can haul a 2500kg caravan.
-Plus it’s quiet and refined on the move, making for limo-like progress.
-It’s the kind of car that’s ideal for a big family trip across Europe.
-That’s helped by a huge boot and lots of interior space, so you can happily carry four adults in comfort.
+It was an ideal car for hauling a 2500kg caravan.
+Plus, it was quiet and refined on the move, making for limo-like progress.
+It was the kind of car ideal for a big family trip across Europe.
+This was helped by a huge boot and lots of interior space, so you could happily carry four adults comfortably.

-The interior itself is beautifully designed and in our opinion, one of the best on the market, both in terms of appearance and useability.
-The twin touchscreens in the middle control most things and the infotainment system itself is well laid out and a doddle to use.
+The interior was beautifully designed and, in our opinion, is still one of the best of its era regarding appearance and usability.
+The twin touchscreens in the middle controlled most things, and the infotainment system was well laid out and easy to use.

-The most popular models are the 45 TDI and 50 TDI, both powered by Audi’s excellent 3.0-litre TDI engine with bags of pulling power.
-There’s also a TSI petrol but you’ll be hard-pressed to find one.
+The most popular models were the 45 TDI and 50 TDI, both powered by Audi’s excellent 3.0-litre TDI engine with bags of pulling power.
+There was also a TSI petrol, but you’d be hard-pressed to find one.

-So far so good then.
+So far, so good.
 But here comes the big problem – the gearbox.
-The tiptronic automatic that’s fitted as standard is hugely frustrating with a big delay in response at lower speeds.
-Slow down for a roundabout, then ask it to accelerate and you’re left with a big gap while nothing happens.
-Sadly, it overshadows the rest of the car.
+The tiptronic automatic fitted as standard was hugely frustrating, with response delay at lower speeds.
+Slow down for a roundabout, then ask it to accelerate, and you'd be left with a big gap while nothing happens.
+Sadly, this overshadowed the rest of the car.

-While there’s lots to like about the Audi A6 Allroad, not least its comfort levels, huge list of standard equipment and one of the best interiors around, we can’t get past how frustrating the gearbox is to use.
+The Audi A6 Allroad had a huge list of standard equipment and one of the best interiors, but we can’t get past how frustrating the gearbox is to use.
 It’s for this reason we think you’d be better off with a rival from Mercedes or Volvo.

 Looking for a used car for sale?
 We've got 100s of Audi Approved Used Cars for Sale, for you to choose from, including a wide range of Audi A6 Allroads for sale.
 If you're looking for the older version, you need our used Audi A6 Allroad (2012-2018) review.